A Coruña: Modern period

 During the Modern period, the city was a port and centre for the manufacturing of textiles.
-In 1520, king Carlos I of Spain, met in the courts of A Coruña and embarked from its harbour to be elected Emperor of the Holy Roman Empire (as Charles V).
+In 1520, king Carlos I of Spain, met in the courts of A Coruña and embarked from its harbor to be elected Emperor of the Holy Roman Empire (as Charles V).
 He allowed the government of the Kingdom of Galicia to distribute spice in Europe between 1522 and 1529.
 Commerce with the Indies was allowed between 1529 and 1575.
-San Antón Castle was built to defend of the city and its harbour.
+San Antón Castle was built to defend of the city and its harbor.

+The city of La Coruña became the seat of the government bodies generated by the new political system imposed by the Catholic Monarchs.
+Charles V granted La Coruña the long-awaited House of Trade.
+While most of the cities of Galicia contracted during the 16TH -19TH centuries, La Coruña periodically refreshed (its closely linked to the Court) social class, honored by it with appointments, leading to a continuous enhancement of social life.
+The port of La Coruña became the base of the Navy, as the city continued to become the main port of Galicia due to its good situation regarding access to North America (positioned as a key port for the European Atlantic trade) its business tradition, and its status as a royal city with privileges from the King.
+The city fought hard for centuries to obtain the licenses it needed to trade with the entire world.

 From the port of Ferrol in the Province of A Coruña, Philip II left to marry Mary I of England in 1554, and much later, in 1588, from the same port the Spanish Armada would set sail to the Low Countries and England, where it was defeated.

 In the following year, during the Anglo-Spanish War, the English Armada conducted a besieged A Coruña, but was eventually forced to withdraw.
 A local woman, María Pita, took her dead husband's spear during the siege and killed an enemy captain, rallying support to deny a breach in the wall to the attackers.

 In the 16th and 17th centuries, the wars of the Spanish monarchy caused a great increase in taxes and the start of conscription.
 In 1620, Philip III created the School of the Boys of the Sea.
 In 1682 the Tower of Hercules was restored by Antúnez.